mlutze/bartok-legacy/README.md

 ## Dealer Button
 _Added by Jonathan, 30 Aug 2023_

 The Dealer is designated by the Dealer Token.
 If you are Dealer, you may not touch the cards unless you are in possession of the Token.

 ## Official Cut
 _Added by Matt, 30 Aug 2023_

 If you are Dealer, after shuffling, you must designate a Cutter.
-The Cutter must cut the deck after receiving the WIP
+If you are Cutter, you must then receive the Dealer Token, then the deck, cut the deck, and return the Token and deck to the Dealer.
+If you are Dealer, you may not thereafter manipulate the cards except to deal them.

+## Slam
+_Added by Mathias, 30 Aug 2023_

+If you draw a card on your turn instead of playing another move, you may play the drawn card if it is otherwise valid to do so.

+## Honorable Penalty
+_Added by Xavier, 30 Aug 2023_

+If you are to draw a penalty card, you must first bow to the Dealer.

+## 8 Skips
+_Added by Jonathan, 30 Aug 2023_

+If you play an 8, the next player's turn is skipped.
+If you play multiple 8's, one player is skipped per 8.

+## Victory Celebration
+_Added by Matt, 30 Aug 2023_

+If you would play one or more cards such that you would begin to have 0 cards, you must first audibly celebrate.